vishnui/LiveMTD/README.md

 Version change log
 =======
-- CURRVER) - Text centered/Formatting mostly.
-Next major version will include full schedule information.
-Need to stay away from any navigation like functionality to avoid GMaps API TOS Violations.
+- PLANS - Next major version will include full schedule information and real time search.
+Need to stay away from any navigation like functionality though; avoid GMaps API TOS Violations.
 Algolia will be very cool to have.
+- Distributed the server.
+Now one of the clients polls the server and when it disconnects, another client picks up the polling.
+This might wreck havoc on data plans though :(
 - Bug fixes mostly; Fixed some marker info windows disappearing/not refreshing correctly
 - Applying to Algolia for a little more space in their free plan to put all stop information.
 - Using Firebase as bus ETA cache